inBeat/inbeat-website/content/top-influencers/tiktok/travel/south-africa/_index.md

 ---
-title: Top 10 Travel TikTok Influencers In South Africa In 2023
+title: Top 10 Travel TikTok Influencers In South Africa In 2024
 description: >-
-  Find top travel TikTok influencers in South Africa in 2023.
-Most popular hashtags: #travel #tiktoksouthafrica #fyp #southafrica.
+  Find top travel TikTok influencers in South Africa in 2024.
+Most popular hashtags: #travel #fyp #tiktoksouthafrica #southafrica.
 platform: TikTok
-hits: 33
+hits: 34
-text_top: Identify the top-rated TikTok profiles on inBeat.
+text_top: Discover the top-rated TikTok profiles on inBeat.
-text_bottom: Our search engine has 33 TikTok influencers like this in South Africa for you to contact.
+text_bottom: inBeat has 34 TikTok influencers like this in South Africa for you to contact.
 profiles:
   - username: "life_with_lerato"
     fullname: >-